Optware/Optware-ng/trunk/sources/ctcs/readme.txt

    Notes
      * All values are in kilobytes per second (KB/s).
+     * Options related to downloading are disabled for torrents that are seeding.
-     * Use caution when changing actual limits to below the current rate--small increments are recommended.
-To change a current limit, enter the desired value and check the adjacent box.
+     * Use caution when changing current limits to below the current rate--small increments are recommended.
      * "Minimum" and "Maximum" are soft limits.
 They will be enforced when there is competition for bandwidth; otherwise the torrent is free to give or take unused bandwidth.